About Me

 Great-great Uncle – Edmond Reuter

-(Illumination at William Morris Studio)
+(Illumination during William Morris Studio)

 Great-great Uncle – Edmond Reuter